chromatone/chromatone.center/theory/melody/motion/index.md

 ---
 title: Motion
-subtitle: Melodic motion of the voice
+description: Melodic motion of the voice

 date: 2021-11-24
 ---